vanJker/princeton-algorithms/README.md

 3. In fast solution, make use of stability of sort to avoid invalid segments.
 4. In fast solution, if your number of collinear segments is less, consider all points are collinear.
-5. Donn't mutate argument array's content.
+5. Don't mutate argument array's content.

 ### Project 4: 8 Puzzle
+*Board*:
-Board.java: recommend use 2D array instead 1D array to implemnet.
+1. Recommend use 2D array instead 1D array to implemnet.
+2. twin() method must return same Board every time.
+3. Skip blank (since it is not tile).
+Check that you skip blank in isGoal(),  hamming() and manhattan() methods.

+*Solver*:

 ## Schedule